 For instance, how many senior-level brand designers and strategists are there?
 Why is there only one copywriter or visual identity designer?
-This could mean that the agency’s strength is in building and developing things rather than in providing creative services.
+This could mean that the agency’s strength is building and developing things rather than providing creative services.

 Q: How to choose a creative agency or branding firm?

 Your brand’s success depends on hiring the right digital agency.
 It’s necessary to consider the factors listed below:

 - Research the top creative agencies.
 Check rankings, tap your network, and see which companies are ranked highest in your area (and align with your budget);

 - Be specific about your project’s objectives.
 Map out goals and objectives before contacting the agency’s management team;

 - Set proper timing expectations.
 The branding agency team must have a clear understanding of what their time commitment to your project should be;

 - Be realistic about your budget.
 Prices vary from agency to agency, so you have to understand how much you can afford to spend on branding services from start to completion.
 This will also allow the agency’s team to have a grounded understanding of what types of services they can offer you;

 - Outline relevant creative agencies.
 After discussing your branding needs with several agencies, make a strategic move and pick those with spotless reputations, excellent portfolios but which have different takes and approaches to solving your brand’s problems;

 - Pick the top three firms from your list of candidates.
 See how the top three agencies you’re considering would develop your brand, ask them to talk you through their branding design process from start to finish;